zxphyrx/highway/app/views/guides/corexy.md

 After you're done installing Klipper, you can start tuning your newly powered printer!
 [Here's](https://ellis3dp.com/Print-Tuning-Guide/) the best guide in the world.
 It goes through absolutely _everything_!
 It's always so fun to get stuff up and running... to see your baby take its first steps.

 ## The End
 Wow!
-6435 words, 30247 characters, and a bucketful of blood, sweat, and tears later, you have a 3D printer.
+Three steps, a ton of work, and a bucketful of blood, sweat, and tears later, you have a 3D printer.
 Not only a 3D printer, _your_ 3D printer!
 Sit back and relax.
 The struggle is over (for now...) and now you can have fun!
 It's been a wild journey, and if you're like me, it hasn't been easy.
 But you made it!
 Congratulations.
 Now go watch some Zach Freedman.
 I know you want to.

 ~ anicetus